Updated June 29, 2023

 They are available at Microsoft Azure Marketplace or Amazon AWS marketplace, or GCP (Google Cloud Platform) to run their hosting services.

 3. SD card images

-This is used for embedded systems such as BeagleBone Black or Raspberry Pi which can be downloaded from the FreeBSD page.
-The files present here must be uncompressed and present on as a raw image to an SD card from which the boot of the board will happen.
+This is used for embedded systems such as BeagleBone Black or Raspberry Pi, which can be downloaded from the FreeBSD page.
+The files present here must be uncompressed and present on as a raw image to an SD card from which the board’s boot will happen.

 4. Installation images

 These images can be used to install FreeBSD on a hard disk for a usual desktop, server systems or laptop device.
 In general, the instructions for installation are written for AMD64 architectures and i386 architectures.

 Let us know the steps on how to install FreeBSD.

 The test machine to be used to install FreeBSD is: